Hebgen Dam 953 cfs

 For personal reasons I have to be hyper cautious and so have been following the full quarantine guidance.
 With people eager to fish I want to thank all those for being patient and waiting a couple weeks to start fishing again.
 Some of these are summer folks and some are residents but all of them are important to our local economies.

 I’m going touch on that last bit some.
 I am starting to see some “locals” post and otherwise say nasty things about non resident people showing up to stay in their homes and otherwise get away for a bit.
 Let us not forget that these are the same people that put food on many of our tables.
 Even you don’t deal with them directly by taking them fishing, serving them food, doing repairs or maintenance on homes that money still flows from my pocket to yours in a small community.
 Many people understand but ignorance abounds in times like these.
 Many of these people are our friends and our extended family and as such they should be treated like it.
 Does that mean we shouldn’t ask people traveling to self quarantine especially if coming from a high risk area?
 Absolutely not.
 Honesty and straight talk are needed.
 I would ask the same of my direct and immediate family at this point.
-It is what is are for the elderly of this community.
+It is what is best for the elderly of this community.

 As I do start to take trips again in the future we will be doing our best to minimize transmission of COVID-19 through a wide variety of steps informed by current CDC guidelines.
 Many of these steps include ways to keep things sanitary and minimize our direct contact with clients.
 Both outfitting organizations MOGA and FOAM have had good thoughtful ideas on accomplishing this for future trips.
 It is also good to see this and more good ideas coming from the local fly shops like Madison River Fishing Co. as they have influence over many of our younger guides in the community and many of our non resident local anglers that are starting to show up.
 Thanks to everyone for being proactive.
+In addition I want to thank everyone for thinking critically about this and sharing ideas.

 I am going to refrain from diving more deeply into rant mode.
 I can do it, as there is lots to be said.
 But I will hold my tongue as this is not the place for it.
 For now.